kobedevi/surveillance-cam/README.md

 ### Dashboard

 This repository provides a default dashboard for demonstration purposes.
-If you want to visit the dashboard, use the steps provided above.
+If you want to visit this dashboard, use the steps provided [above](#Demo).
 If you want to recreate this project, follow these instructions to link your own Firebase project.

 1. Go to the Firebase console by visiting firebase.google.com and add a new project.
 (A detailed guide can be found in the [Firebase documentations](https://firebase.google.com/docs/web/setup?sdk_version=v8)).
 1. Connect your Raspberry Pi: